ImranKamil0129/Coffee_Sales_Analysis/README.md

 - Could collect future data on asking customers whether its the taste or the price that makes them purchase those drinks.

 ### Dashboard
-After completing our analysis, I would like to finalize my findings in a dashboard.
+After completing my analysis, I would like to finalize my findings in a dashboard using Power BI.
 This makes insights far easier to understand for non-technical users.
 Since its about coffee, I make it a coffee theme dashboard ☕

 ![Dashboard](Dashboard.png)